lorenmt/mtan/README.md

 **Update - May 2020**: We now have provided our official MTAN-DeepLabv3 (or ResNet-like architecture) design to support more complicated and modern multi-task network backbone.
 Please check out `im2im_pred/model_resnet_mtan` for more details.
 One should easily replace this model with any training template defined in `im2im_pred`.

 **Update - July 2020**: We have further improved the readability and updated all code bases in `im2im_pred` to comply the current latest version PyTorch 1.5.
 We fixed a bug to exclude non-defined pixel predictions for a more accurate mean IoU computation in semantic segmentation tasks.
+We also provided an additional option for users enable data augmentation in NYUv2 to avoid over-fitting and achieve better performances.

 All models (files) built with SegNet (proposed in the original paper), are described in the following table: